Compare guarantor loans for March 2023

 What is APR?

 When you’re comparing guarantor loans, it won’t be long before you’ll come across the Annual Percentage Rate (APR).
-This figure is designed to provide an annual summary of the cost of a loan, taking into account both interest and any unavoidable fees (for example an arrangement fee) over the duration of a loan.
+This figure is designed to provide an annual summary of the cost of a loan, taking into account both interest and any unavoidable fees (for example, an arrangement fee) over the duration of a loan.

 All lenders must calculate the APR of their products in the same way, and must tell you the APR before you sign an agreement.
-So for consumers, it can be a handy tool for comparison.
+So, for consumers, it can be a handy tool for comparison.

 There’s a big catch, however.
-Almost all lenders tailor their interest rates to the individual applicant – so where they think there’s greater chance of not getting their money back, they’ll offer a higher interest rate.
+Almost all lenders tailor their interest rates to the individual applicant – so where they think there’s a greater chance of not getting their money back, they’ll offer a higher interest rate.
 The representative APR is the APR that the lender realistically expects at least 51% of its borrowers to receive.

 Frequently asked questions